serialexperimentscarina/serialexperimentscarina/README.md

 - 🔭 I’m currently working on **CS50x & The Odin Project**

-- 🌱 I’m currently studying **System Analysis and Development in college**
+- 🌱 I’m currently studying **System Analysis and Development in College**

 - 📫 How to reach me **hiicariina@gmail.com**